 [72, 72A.
 Deleted by No. 24 of 1987 s.
 89.]

-73. Recovery of rates
+73. Unpaid water supply charges, recovery of etc.

 If any person liable to pay money due for water supply charges fails to pay it within the time prescribed, notwithstanding any change of ownership or occupation, the Corporation may recover the amount of money due from the owner or occupier for the time being of the land in respect of which the amount is due in a court of competent jurisdiction.